nativevoid/netora/docs/README.md

 ```bash
 python netra.py --target 111.222.111.222 --output test.txt
 ```

+### Feature Requests & Bug Reporting

+Want to suggest a new feature?
+Open a request using our [Feature Request Template](.github/ISSUE_TEMPLATE/FEATURE_REQUEST.yml).

+Found a bug?
+Report it using our [Bug Report Template](.github/ISSUE_TEMPLATE/BUG_REPORT.yml).

 ### Disclaimer

-The use of this tool is for  **educational purposes only.** ativevoid, the developer, does not condone or support any illegal activities.
-The user is fully responsible for ensuring compliance with all applicable laws.
+This tool is for educational purposes only and is intended to help with IP lookups.
+Users are responsible for complying with applicable laws.

-By using this tool, you accept all risks, including potential data loss, system crashes, or other damages.
-Nativevoid is not liable for any consequences, direct or indirect, arising from its use.
+By using this tool, you accept all risks associated with its use.
+Nativevoid is not liable for any consequences resulting from using this tool.

-> You agree to indemnify and hold Nativevoid harmless from any claims related to the tool’s usage.